 Why aren’t you saving?
 Understanding the consequences

 Waiting to start saving for retirement?
 You’re not alone.
-According to a survey from the Employee Benefit Research Institute, only 57 per cent of Americans are actively saving for retirement.
+According to a survey from the Employee Benefit Research Institute, only half of Americans are actively saving for retirement.
 The situation isn’t any better on the other side of the Atlantic.
-A study from the National Institute of Social and Economic Research found that nearly 40 per cent of Britons were not saving for retirement.
+A study from the National Institute of Economic and Social Research found that nearly 40 per cent of Britons were not saving for retirement.

 It’s easy to delay saving.
 However, waiting to save can be more costly than you think.

 Consider an example of two workers who join a company on the same day at age 21.
 Bob starts saving £100 per month immediately.
 Tom doesn’t start saving £100 per month for 10 more years, at age 31.
 At the point Tom starts saving, Bob has already saved £16,700, based on a 6 per cent average annual return.

 More than 30 years go by and each man sticks to his savings plan.
 At age 65, they both retire.
 Bob has £253,000.
 Tom has £132,000, more than £120,000 less than Bob.
 When they started, Bob only had £16,700 more than Tom, so how can he have so much more now?